ABeeShake/Ethical-Consumption-Before-Capitalism/Text Cleaning/readme.md

-# Setting up Folders for Text Cleaning
+# Setting Up for Text Cleaning
 1. Download the folders you wish to clean from the eebo Box
 2. Drag them to the directory you plan on using
 3. Unzip the folders and rename them so that they have the right P tag at the end